After two big chops, I'm committed to learning as much as I can about growing healthy natural hair.

 3. Harsh Protective Styling Can Be Damaging to Your Natural Hair

-Related to the point on representation, Kat pointed out that as a job specification, wearing a lace front wig which needed to be glued on with cornrows and braids under it had been “hard on my hair.”
+Related to the point on representation, Kat pointed out that as a job specification, wearing a lace front wig that needed to be glued on with cornrows and braids under it had been “hard on my hair.”
 Protective styling can be the key to growing natural hair and wigs are often a safe and fun way to experiment with color and other textures.

 The dark side of protective styling shows up when braids and cornrows are plaited too tight or left in for too long, and wig glue and styling gel are not carefully removed.
 This can lead to matting and knotting of hair, breakage, and even premature receding hairlines or traction alopecia.
 All of these are not a good look and they are not what you want for your natural hair.
 The simple tip here is to be gentle and careful with your hair and place a time limit on protective styling.